 Primary Supervisor: Dr Graeme Kettles, School of Biosciences

-PhD project title: Understanding the molecular mechanisms of plant disease resistance
+PhD project title: Understanding the languages of plant-microbe combat

 University of Registration: University of Birmingham

 Plant pathogens pose major challenges both to crop production and to the resilience of natural ecosystems.
-How we protect plants from their most damaging pathogens is therefore vital to a future of sustainable agriculture and forestry.
+How we protect plants from their most damaging pathogens is therefore vital to a future of sustainable agriculture.

-The Kettles laboratory combines molecular biology, protein biochemistry and computational approaches to study how fungal and bacterial pathogens cause disease.
-We are interested in how secreted proteins, termed effectors, allow pathogens to suppress plant immunity and cause disease.
-Similarly, we investigate how the plant innate immune system functions at the molecular level to recognise effectors and confer resistance.
+The Kettles laboratory combines molecular biology, protein biochemistry and computational approaches to study what makes fungal and bacterial phytopathogens so adept at causing disease.
+We investigate how the plant innate immune system functions at the molecular level and how it could be enhanced to prevent infections.

-Plants are colonised by complex communities of microorganisms (microbiomes) that perform functions critical to plant health.
-Natural microbiomes offer protection from pathogens, whilst disruption of these communities can lead to opportunities for pathogen proliferation.
+Plants are colonised by complex communities of microorganisms (microbiomes) that perform functions critical to plant health2.
+Natural microbiomes offer protection from pathogens, whilst disruption of these communities can lead to opportunities for pathogen proliferation3.
+Most work to date has focussed on the roles of soil microbiomes in plant health, whilst the roles of above-ground microbiomes are comparatively understudied.
 This project will focus on the above-ground (phyllosphere) microbial communities that colonise plants.
-The objective is to understand how microbes within the phyllosphere interact to ensure their own survival, and how this impacts plant health.
-This project will focus on the interactions between the oak tree microbiome, the bacteria associated with AOD and the oak powdery mildew fungus.
+The overall aim is to understand the molecular language that microbes within the phyllosphere use to ensure their own survival.
+Using both the wheat-Z. tritici and oak-AOD pathosystems, this project will examine how bacterial and fungal phytopathogens are able to manipulate microbiomes to their advantage, and the role that secreted virulence proteins (effectors)4 play in this process.

-For informal enquiries, please contact email@example.com.
-Please state on the application form whether you are applying for project 1 or project 2.
+For any informal enquiries, please contact email@example.com.
+Please state on the application form the project number for which you are applying.

 - Kettles et al. New Phytol.
 2018 Jan;217(1):320-331.

-BBSRC Strategic Research Priority: Sustainable Agriculture and Food: Plant and Crop Science & Understanding the Rules of Life: Microbiology & Plant Science
+BBSRC Strategic Research Priority: Sustainable Agriculture and Food: Plant and Crop Science ☒

 Techniques that will be undertaken during the project:

-Both projects listed feature wet-lab and computational components.
-Students will gain extensive experience of techniques related to functional genomics, molecular biology, biochemistry, fungal and bacterial pathogen handling and methods associated with protein expression and purification.
+All projects listed feature both wet-lab and computational components.
+Students will gain extensive experience of functional genomics, molecular biology, biochemistry, fungal and bacterial pathogen handling and techniques associated with protein expression and purification.
 In addition, we have in place pathogen bioassays for testing virulence of all pathogens used in the lab.
-Both projects will involve analysis of genomics and transcriptomics datasets involving using R and programming languages such as Python.

 Contact: Dr Graeme Kettles, University of Birmingham